firerish/fin_simulator/README.md

 ### Events

 These are the life events that define your scenario.
-Each event is a row in this table, where each column is described as:
+Each event is a row in this table.
+You can add, remove or change rows, and enter any number of events.
+Each event is described by entering the following information in the columns:

 1. **Event spec**: Specifies the event type and name.
 It has to follow the format <*type*>:<*name*> (for example "E:college").
    - Type must be one of **SI** (salary income), **RI** (rent income), **UI** (RSU income), **E** (expense), **R** (real estate), **M** (mortgage).
    - The name can be anything you like, it's just so you know what it is.
 It's only important when it comes to real estate and mortgages, as explained below.